sivasankaran1999/AWS-Data-Engineering-Project/README.md

 ![Architecture Diagram](./architecture.jpeg)

 # Workflow Summary

-Data Pipeline Overview
+# Data Pipeline Overview
-This project involves processing, transforming, and analyzing data from raw CSV and JSON formats using AWS services.
-The pipeline is designed to ingest, clean, transform, and analyze YouTube video data, ultimately visualizing it through interactive dashboards.
+This project processes and analyzes raw YouTube video data, transforming it into a structured format for better insights.
+The pipeline uses a range of AWS services to ingest, clean, transform, and analyze the data, which is then visualized through interactive dashboards.

-1. Data Storage
+1. Data Ingestion and Storage
-Upload Raw Data: Store raw data files (CSV and JSON) in separate folders within an Amazon S3 bucket.
-Folder Structure:
-/raw_data/csv/
-/raw_data/json/
+The raw data, including CSV and JSON files, is uploaded to Amazon S3 for centralized storage.
 2. Data Cataloging
-AWS Glue Crawlers: Use AWS Glue to create data catalogs for the raw CSV and JSON data.
+AWS Glue crawlers are used to scan and create metadata tables for the raw data, enabling easy access and management of the data in AWS.
-Crawling Process: AWS Glue will automatically scan the data files in the S3 buckets to infer the schema and create metadata tables.
-Output: These tables can be accessed by services like Athena for querying.
 3. Data Cleaning
-AWS Lambda for JSON Data Processing:

-Process the raw JSON data in AWS Lambda functions to extract relevant data and reformat it into a more structured format (Parquet).
+AWS Lambda functions process the raw JSON data, extracting key information and reformatting it into the Parquet format, which is more optimized for querying and analysis.
-Output: Store the cleaned JSON data as Parquet files in a separate S3 bucket for efficient querying.
+The cleaned data is stored separately in S3 for further processing.
-Lambda Role: Ensure proper IAM roles and permissions are set up to allow AWS Lambda to access the data in the S3 bucket.
-Data Storage:

-Cleaned data is stored in the /cleaned_data/json/ folder in S3.
 4. Data Transformation
-AWS Glue ETL for CSV Data:

-Use AWS Glue to extract, transform, and load (ETL) the raw CSV files from S3 into Parquet format for better performance and storage optimization.
+AWS Glue ETL is used to transform the CSV data into Parquet format, ensuring that the data is consistently structured and optimized for analytics.
-Schema Management: Update the schema of the CSV files during the transformation process to ensure consistency across the data.
-Handle Regional Variations: Address any regional variations in the data (e.g., language or regional identifiers) during the ETL process.
-Output: Store the transformed Parquet files in a dedicated S3 bucket (e.g., /transformed_data/csv/).

 5. Data Analysis
-Query Data with AWS Athena:
-Use AWS Athena to run SQL queries on the cleaned and transformed Parquet data stored in S3.
+AWS Athena is used to run SQL queries on the cleaned and transformed data to perform comprehensive analysis.
+The data is joined and analyzed to uncover valuable insights.
-Combine datasets, such as the cleaned JSON data with the CSV data, for comprehensive analysis.
 6. Data Visualization
-Amazon QuickSight:
-Create interactive dashboards to analyze the data and generate insights.
-Visualizations will help answer key business questions related to video trends, engagement metrics, and performance across regions.
+Amazon QuickSight is used to create interactive dashboards that visualize key metrics, trends, and insights from the YouTube video data.

 # Future Enhancements
 Automate end-to-end workflows using AWS Lambda triggers.